microsoft/pxt/README.md

 jake
 ```

-Then install the `kind` command line tool (only need to do it once):
+Then install the `pxt` command line tool (only need to do it once):

 ```
-npm install -g kindscript-cli
+npm install -g pxt
 ```

-After this you can run `kind` from anywhere within the build tree.
+After this you can run `pxt` from anywhere within the build tree.

-To start the local web app server do `kind serve` within the root directory
+To start the local web app server do `pxt serve` within the root directory
 of build tree (where this file sits) and then browse to http://localhost:3232

 ### Icons